django/deps/draft/0006-channels.rst

 The other key concept is groups, sets of channels that you can send messages to and get them delivered to all channels in the group.
-Groups are network-transparent and look the same across all
+Groups are network-transparent and look the same across all machines running the same *channel layer*.

 To deploy an app using channels, instead of running a WSGI server, you'll run a few different things: